cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 A final one-time step that is required is using the OBT to onboard & provision the Diplomat.
 See the [running documentation](https://github.com/cablelabs/Streamlined_Onboarding_Demo/blob/master/docs/Running.md#initial-provisioning-of-diplomat) for more details.
+It is assumed that the OBT Pi has been associated to the network before this provisioning step takes place.
 The following steps can be executed using the OBT to perform initial provisioning of the DPP Diplomat:

 1. Discover unowned devices (option `1`)
 2. Onboard with Just Works (option `8`)